se-edu/learningresources/contents/ruby/Rails.md

 ### Convention over Configuration

 As mentioned before, Rails is an opinionated framework that does things the "Rails" way.
-This includes automating trivial tasks by following certain conventions, thus making the developement process much faster.
+This includes automating trivial tasks by following certain conventions, thus making the development process much faster.
 For example, in a Rails project that is connected to a database, each class is mapped to a table, and the table name is just a pluralised version of the class's name - the `User` class becomes the `Users` table, the `Person` class becomes the `People` table, etc. This means that you don't need to spend any time deliberating on the name of the tables, nor do you have to juggle multiple concepts while mapping out the database and application, as Rails will automatically connect the two and spare you from deliberating about the exact name of the table.

 Another optimization done by Rails is to use resources and map routes.
 Consider a simple address book app, that requires you to be able to add, modify, and delete usernames.
 In order to configure the routes for this, in a competing framework like Express, you may have to type: <sup>[source](https://dev.to/ichtrojan/basic-routing-http-requests-and-crud-operation-with-express-and-mongodb-od2)</sup>